bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 ### Problem: It Couples JSX to React {#problem-it-couples-jsx-to-react}

 Have you wondered why JSX depends on React?
-Couldn’t the transpiler have that built-in to its runtime?
+Couldn't the transpiler have that built-in to its runtime?
 The reason you need to have `React.createElement` in scope is because we depend on internal state of React to capture the current "owner".
-Without this, you wouldn’t need to have React in scope.
+Without this, you wouldn't need to have React in scope.

 ### Solution: Make Context Parent-Based Instead of Owner-Based {#solution-make-context-parent-based-instead-of-owner-based}

-The first thing we’re doing is warning you if you’re using the "owner" feature in a way that relies on it propagating through owners.
-Instead, we’re planning on propagating it through parents to its children.
-In almost all cases, this shouldn’t matter.
+The first thing we're doing is warning you if you're using the "owner" feature in a way that relies on it propagating through owners.
+Instead, we're planning on propagating it through parents to its children.
+In almost all cases, this shouldn't matter.
 In fact, parent-based contexts is simply a superset.

 ### Solution: Remove the Semantic Implications of Owner {#solution-remove-the-semantic-implications-of-owner}

 It turns out that there are very few cases where owners are actually important part of state-semantics.
-As a precaution, we’ll warn you if it turns out that the owner is important to determine state.
-In almost every case this shouldn’t matter.
-Unless you’re doing some weird optimizations, you shouldn’t see this warning.
+As a precaution, we'll warn you if it turns out that the owner is important to determine state.
+In almost every case this shouldn't matter.
+Unless you're doing some weird optimizations, you shouldn't see this warning.

 ### Pending: Change the refs Semantics {#pending-change-the-refs-semantics}

 Refs are still based on "owner".
-We haven’t fully solved this special case just yet.
+We haven't fully solved this special case just yet.

-In 0.13 we introduced a new callback-refs API that doesn’t suffer from these problems but we’ll keep on a nice declarative alternative to the current semantics for refs.
-As always, we won’t deprecate something until we’re sure that you’ll have a nice upgrade path.
+In 0.13 we introduced a new callback-refs API that doesn't suffer from these problems but we'll keep on a nice declarative alternative to the current semantics for refs.
+As always, we won't deprecate something until we're sure that you'll have a nice upgrade path.

 ## Keyed Objects as Maps {#keyed-objects-as-maps}

 In React 0.12, and earlier, you could use keyed objects to provide an external key to an element or a set.
-This pattern isn’t actually widely used.
-It shouldn’t be an issue for most of you.
+This pattern isn't actually widely used.
+It shouldn't be an issue for most of you.

 ```js
 <div>{ {a: <span />, b: <span />} }</div>